Welcome to our gallery of beautiful backyard greenhouse ideas including DIY kits, designs and information on how to build your own.

 Greenhouse Materials

-Common Materials for Greenhouse Frames:
+Common Materials for Nursery Frames:

 Galvanized Steel Greenhouse Frames – galvanized steel is a type of metal that is made up of steel or iron, covered with a zinc coating to prevent rusting.
-It is one of the most affordable and practical materials for a greenhouse roofing.
+It is one of the most affordable and practical materials for a nursery roofing.

-Aluminum Greenhouse Frames – Aluminum is a type of metal that is known for its durability.
+Aluminum Greenhouse Frames Aluminum is a type of metal that is known for its durability.
 Aluminum is low maintenance and unlike other metals, it does not rust or get easily damaged when exposed to harsh elements.

-Alternatively, more heavy duty type of metal like steel can also work as a greenhouse frame material, but this is more expensive and the weight can be an issue because it is heavy to lift and harder to handle than aluminum.
+Alternatively, more heavy duty type of metal like steel can also work as a nursery frame material, but this is more expensive and the weight can be an issue because it is heavy to lift and harder to handle than aluminum.

 PVC or Polyvinyl chloride Greenhouse Frames – PVC is a type of lightweight material that is affordable and easy to assemble.
 Although not as resilient as metal and mood, PVC can withstand exposure to elements like insects, molds, mildews and they do not rot, decay or warp.